 This kind of argument is well illustrated by Frank Jackson's (1982) example.
 Mary is a neuroscientist with a thorough knowledge of the physical processes enabling us to visually perceive the world.
 She knows all the physical properties of the light; how the information it carries is encoded by retinal cells as a pattern of electrical signals transmitted via the optic nerve to several visual centres in the brain; and how this information is processed therein.
 She knows that specific wavelengths of light are associated with the perception of specific colours.
-Unfortunately Mary is colour blind (alternatively, she has been raised in, and has never left, an achromatic environment).
+Unfortunately, Mary is colour blind (alternatively, she has been raised in, and has never left, an achromatic environment).
 Thus, despite her knowledge of the physical and neural processes leading ordinary people to perceive, say, the redness of an object, she cannot envisage what seeing red is actually like.
 If she were to acquire the ability to see colour (or leave her achromatic environment), she would apprehend something about colour perception that all her knowledge was unable to provide.
 If so, then materialism is false.

 There are several other related arguments, including so called 'explanatory arguments' and 'conceivability arguments' which are discussed elsewhere (e.g., Chalmers, 2010).

 Empirical Challenges to Materialism

 Crick (1994) regarded the statement previously quoted as an 'astonishing hypothesis', which as such requires empirical corroboration.
 But the latter has remained elusive.
 Despite advances in understanding the workings of the brain, the question of how the unexceptional physical-chemical processes occurring within this organ can give rise to conscious mentation remains clothed in mystery (see e.g., Blakemore, 2006).

 This does not prevent materialistic thinkers from claiming that this mystery will eventually be solved: a 'promissory materialism', as Karl Popper defined it.
 A negative stance is taken instead by several eminent philosophers and scientists - dubbed by Owen Flanaghan the 'New Mysterians' - who argue that this enigma - along with a few others - will never be untangled because it exceeds our cognitive abilities (see 'Is Human Understanding Fundamentally Limited?').